laberning/openrowingmonitor/docs/Engine_Validation.md

 * The calculation of linear speed
 * Calculation of the displayed power

-First, we verify the calculation the dragfactor, without any dependence on other parts of the algorithms like stroke detection, as this is the basis of any following calculation.
+First, we verify the calculation the dragfactor.
+Next, we apply this dragfactor without any dependence on other parts of the algorithms like stroke detection in a distance calculation.
 In OpenRowingMonitor, total time is defined as the sum of all impulse lengths (i.e. the sum of all *CurrentDt*'s), which therefore is also tested alongside distance.
-Subsequently, after we used the distance as the key indicator for the verification of the dynamic calculation of the dragfactor and impuls detection, we use them as a basis to verify all other dependent metrics.
+Here, we use the distance as the key indicator for the verification of the dynamic calculation of the dragfactor and impuls detection.
+In subsequent tests, we use these metrics as the basis to verify all other dependent metrics.

 ### Validation of the drag factor calculation